Mūza Rubackytė

 In Lithuania, the President of the Republic awarded her with the Legion of Honor for her actions for independence and several decorations for her commitment as a cultural ambassador.
-In 2018, Mūza received Commander’s Grand Cross of Order of Vytautas the Great.
-She is a founder and artistic director of Vilnius Piano Festival (founded for Vilnius – European Capital of Culture in 2009), which 6th edition was in November 2019.
-She is also holding the St. Christopher’s award of Vilnius city.
+In 2018, Rubackytė received the Commander’s Grand Cross of Order of Vytautas the Great.
+She is a founder and artistic director of the Vilnius Piano Festival (founded for Vilnius—European Capital of Culture in 2009), whose 6th edition was in November 2019.
+She is also hiding the St. Christopher’s award of Vilnius city.

-Mūza, always up for the latest challenge, played complete Years of Pilgrimage at the Bayreuth Festival and Liszt Festival in Raiding, complete 24 Preludes and Fugues by Shostakovich at the Festival Radio-France-Montpellier, and F. Liszt’s 12 Transcendental Etudes at the Radio France Montpelier Festival…
+Rubackytė played complete Years of Pilgrimage at the Bayreuth Festival and Liszt Festival in Raiding.
+Complete 24 Preludes and Fugues by Shostakovich at the Festival Radio-France-Montpellier, and F. Liszt’s 12 Transcendental Etudes at the Radio France Montpellier Festival.

-Her discography of more than 30 titles includes complete Years of Pilgrimage by Liszt (Lyrinx), 24 Preludes and Fugues by Shostakovich (Brilliant Classics), concertos for piano and orchestra by Beethoven, Liszt, Shostakovich, Prokofiev, Schnittke, Saint-Saëns for Great Lithuanian live recordings series (2015, Doron), works for piano solo by Louis Vierne (2015), as well as with string quartet and voice (2016, Brilliant Classics).
-In 2017, she released sonatas by Julius Reubke for piano and organ with Olivier Vernet (Ligia), and album De la Valse à l’Abîme by Schubert, Schubert/Liszt with Lyrinx.
-In 2019, two new CDs came to daylight: 6th Great Lithuanian live recordings with works for piano and orchestra by Bartok, Liszt and Schubert/Liszt (Doron) and album together with string quartet Mettis – Dramatic Russian Legacy – homage to Shostakovich and Weinberg (Ligia).
+Her discography of more than 30 titles includes complete Years of Pilgrimage by Liszt (Lyrinx), 24 Preludes and Fugues by Shostakovich (Brilliant Classics), concertos for piano and orchestra by Beethoven, Liszt, Shostakovich, Prokofiev, Schnittke, and Saint-Sans for the Great Lithuanian live recordings series (2015, Doron).
+Works for piano solo by Louis Vierne (2015), as well as with string quartet and voice (2016, Brilliant Classics).
+In 2017, she released sonatas by Julius Reubke for piano and organ with Olivier Vernet (Ligia) and the album De la Valse à l’Abîme by Schubert, Schubert/Liszt with Lyrinx.
+In 2019, two new CDs came to light: 6th Great Lithuanian live recordings with works for piano and orchestra by Bartok, Liszt, and Schubert/Liszt (Doron) and an album together with string quartet Mettis—Dramatic Russian Legacy—homage to Shostakovich and Weinberg (Ligia).

-She holds various teaching positions at a number of educational institutions, including the Lithuanian Academy of Music and Theater in Vilnius, Conservatoire Rachmaninoff in Paris, Tchaikovsky Conservatory in Moscow, Messiaen Academy of Music in the Netherlands.
+She holds various teaching positions at several educational institutions, including the Lithuanian Academy of Music and Theatre in Vilnius, Conservatoire Rachmaninoff in Paris, Tchaikovsky Conservatory in Moscow, Messiaen Academy of Music in the Netherlands.
 She has also been a judge at the Lithuanian International Piano Competition and International F. Liszt Piano Competition (Utrecht).

-A native of Lithuania, Mūza Rubackytė was born into a family of musicians.
-At the age of 7, she made her professional debut in the capital city of Vilnius performing Haydn's D Major Piano Concerto with the Lithuanian National Chamber Orchestra.
+A native of Lithuania, Rubackytė was born into a family of musicians.
+At the age of 7, she made her professional debut in the capital city of Vilnius, performing Haydn's D Major Piano Concerto with the Lithuanian National Chamber Orchestra.
 Six years later, she won the first prize in the National Young Artists Competition.
-The victory opened the doors to the Moscow Tchaikovsky Conservatory, where she studied under Yakov Flier, Mikhail Voskressensky and Bela Davidovitch.
-During her conservatoire period, she won the first prize in the Tallinn (Estonia) Piano Competition and shortly thereafter was awarded the Conservatory's first prize in solo piano, chamber music and accompaniment.
+The victory opened the doors to the Moscow Tchaikovsky Conservatory, where she studied under Yakov Flier, Mikhail Voskressensky, and Bela Davidovitch.
+During her conservatoire period, she won the first prize in the Tallinn (Estonia) Piano Competition and shortly thereafter was awarded the Conservatory's first prize in solo piano, chamber music, and accompaniment.

-During the Soviet period, Mūza Rubackytė was not allowed to travel outside the Communist Bloc but performed with orchestras of the Baltic states, Ukraine, Armenia, Uzbekistan, Kazakhstan and Belarus, as well as the great ensembles of Moscow, Vilnius and St. Petersburg.
+During the Soviet period, Rubackytė was not allowed to travel outside the Communist Bloc but performed with orchestras of the Baltic states, Ukraine, Armenia, Uzbekistan, Kazakhstan, and Belarus.
+He also performed with the great ensembles of Moscow, Vilnius, and St. Petersburg.
 She has lived in Paris since 1991.